 Compact appliances, serious flexibility

-At the top of the brand’s 2026 microwave range sits the 34-litre NN-CD88, a premium combination model with air frying, convection cooking, grilling and microwave functionality.
+At the top of Panasonic’s’s 2026 microwave range sits the 34-litre NN-CD88, a premium combination model with air frying, convection cooking, grilling and microwave functionality.
 With a 36cm turntable, Genius Sensor Cook and One-Push Reheating, it’s for households that want speed without sacrificing consistency.

-Panasonic has also extended air fryer technology across its Slimline 27-litre range, meaning every slimline model now includes air frying as standard.
+Panasonic is also extending air fryer technology across its Slimline 27-litre range, meaning every slimline model now includes air frying as standard.

-The technical approach is quietly smart.
+The technical delivery is smart.
 A high-powered fan system delivers all-round heat circulation, replicating the airflow of a dedicated air fryer, while Panasonic’s Inverter Tech maintains consistent power output for more even cooking and defrosting.

 In real terms, this means faster cooking times, better textures and lower energy use, said to be up to 70 per cent faster with 50 per cent energy savings, when combining microwave with convection, grill or air fry modes.